Get

 • $0 to $150 per month

 Miniature Poodles are smaller than average and more susceptible to injuries than Standard Poodles.
-Besides, you never know when an accident will happen, so pet insurance is recommended.
+Besides, you never know when an accident will happen, and pet insurance can cover some of your veterinary costs.
 While it’s not required, the cost of treatment should your Miniature Poodle become ill or be injured far outweighs the price of pet insurance.

 Environment Maintenance